bandileshezi/bandileshezi/README.md

 ### Explainable Machine Learning for Identifying At-Risk Students Using Learning Analytics Data

-My current research focuses on using **Machine Learning and Explainable AI** to identify students who may be at academic risk using learning analytics data.
+My current research focuses on applying **Machine Learning and Explainable AI** to identify students who may be at academic risk using learning analytics data.

-The goal is not only to make predictions, but also to understand **why** a model identifies a student as being at risk.
+The research focuses not only on prediction, but also on understanding **which factors contribute to a model's predictions**.

-Areas of interest include:
+### Areas of Interest

 * Machine Learning
 * Explainable AI